greco-project/pvcompare/docs/model_assumptions.rst

 Exploitation for PV Installation
 --------------------------------
+In general we assume an urban environment that allows high solar exposure without shading from surrounding buildings or trees.\\
 It is assumed that PV systems can cover "50% of the south façade area, starting from the third floor up, and 80% of the east and west façades." (`Hachem, 2014 <https://www.sciencedirect.com/science/article/abs/pii/S0306261913009112>`_.)